benc-uk/icon-collection/readme.md

 Scraped from main Azure docs site, all major Azure services are in here plus a couple of other useful icons.
 In many places this overlaps with the above set, but is a bit more focused on core Azure services making it easier to find what you are looking for.

 #### [Microsoft 'Official' Set](official)
 This is the official "Microsoft Azure Cloud and AI Symbol / Icon Set - SVG" dated 15/05/2019 fetched from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=41937).
-This has many overlaps with the other sets, but also contains many unique icons.
+It is extremely outdated, and has many overlaps with the other sets, but also contains many unique icons.
 It's included here in entirety for completeness

 ## Other Sets